Laparoscopic Rectopexy as a Treatment for Rectal Prolapse

 Once the laparoscope is positioned, the surgeon will begin the process of repositioning the rectum.
 During this portion of the rectopexy procedure, the surgeon will carefully free the rectum from its surrounding support structures and lift it into the proper position.
 In most cases, stiches and mesh will be used to secure the rectum in place.
 To complete the procedure, the incision will then be closed using stiches.

 Laparoscopic rectopexy surgery to repair a rectal prolapse is performed at Tampa General Hospital’s Endoscopy Center.
-TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report for 2019-20.
+TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-21.

 To find a colon and rectal surgeon who performs laparoscopic rectopexy, call 1-800-833-3627 or use Tampa General Hospital’s Physician Finder.